 Even the most enthusiastic and organized borrowers who planned and organized debt repayment strategies, quit prematurely if they couldn’t see any anticipated benefit of paying on time.

-It is advisable to look into the benefits of saving money for your repayments and making it on time—before you start any of your debt repayment strategies.
+It is advisable to look into the benefits of saving money for your repayments and making it on time

 There must be a reward that you are looking forward to; otherwise, it may not be so encouraging to move forward.
 For example, why would you pay today when you have other expenses to meet?
 What difference would a few dollars in interest make, when you can still make payments next week?
 Although you’ll have to pay some penalty charges, you can at least enjoy your money for a little more time.
 But, that’s not always the case.
 Additional fees in terms of interests and charges are still debts.
 The moment you accumulate interests and additional charges, your money lessens.